johnwcowan/pdp8x/arch.md

 (Of course the implementation may be quite different, provided the registers and memory locations are the same.)

-The 32-bit words can be seen as either a vector of 32 bits from the most significant bit to the least significant bit, or a signed integer value between -2,147,483,648 and 2,147,483,647 inclusive.
+The 32-bit words can be interpreted as either a vector of 32 bits from the most significant bit to the least significant bit, or a signed integer value between -2,147,483,648 and 2,147,483,647 inclusive.